-Get affordable Cincinnati health insurance rates in minutes.
+Get affordable Cincinnati health insurance coverage in minutes.
 We help you find all of the top companies in the Hamilton County area and their best low-cost Marketplace plans.
 The quotes that we provide are always the direct rates published by each insurer.
 You can either purchase coverage "direct" or with help.
-Queen City Exchange personal plans are often 30%-55% less expensive than group policies.
+Queen City Exchange personal plans are often 30%-55% less expensive than Ohio group policies.

-Ohio Health Exchange Plans
+Ohio Health Marketplace Plans

 During Open Enrollment, the federal subsidy is applied to the price of each Marketplace plan.
 "Catastrophic" policies, which are available to any applicant under age 30, are the only options that can not receive federal aid.
 Platinum, Gold, Silver, and Bronze policies are fully-eligible.

 NOTE: If you are over age 30 and qualify for "financial hardship," you may be able to enroll in a catastrophic contract.
 However, often, a Bronze-tier plan will cost the same (or less), and may be a more suitable choice.
+The two available "catastrophic" policies are:

 Many Exchange policies utilize different provider networks than past traditional plans.
 Generally, the new networks are thinner, and don't include as many physicians, specialists or medical facilities.
 Therefore, it's important to verify (in advance) that your own doctors will continue to give you their negotiated discounted prices.